 Can you share some of your best Mobile designs?

 Stéphanie: “Unfortunately, I worked a lot in the B2B industry on apps that are not in the official stores, so I can’t share the native app designs.
 But I did some nice things in responsive web design on Nordika Travel, for instance.”

 What strategy do you use to make your mobile app onboarding process better?

 Stéphanie: “I like the idea of progressive disclosure.
-I think it’s easier to teach user in context, once they played a little bit with the app and are familiar with the concepts than to give them a big “here is a tour of what you can do and how you can do it.”
+I think it’s easier to teach users in context once they played a little bit with the app and are familiar with the concepts than to give them a big “here is a tour of what you can do and how you can do it.”
 Of course, this depends on the type of app you have.
 But in context, small help messages are always a good thing.”

 What is the future of Mobile UI/UX?

-As a designer which social channel is your favorite?
+As a designer, which social channel is your favorite?